scivision/fortran-pathlib/API.md

 p%relative_to("d")  !< ""
 ```

 Get path proximate to other path.
+This is a purely lexical operation.

 ```fortran
 proximate_to(base, other)